-In connection with our operations in China, we rely on the individual management shareholders of our Management HoldCo, which, as of February 28, 2023, is in turn owned by five individual management shareholders designated by our board, each holding 20% equity interest in Management HoldCo, namely Yilin Chen (senior vice president, product and service and Southeast Asia business), Yan Liang (senior vice president, design, operation and delivery), Kejing Zhang (senior vice president, sales), Andy Wenfeng Li (general counsel, compliance officer, and company secretary) and Qi Wang (senior vice president, cloud and network business), together referred as "Individual Management Shareholders."
+In connection with our operations in China, we rely on the individual management shareholders of our Management HoldCo to abide by the obligations under such contractual arrangements.
+In particular, GDS Beijing and GDS Shanghai are wholly-owned by Management HoldCo, which, as of February 28, 2023, is in turn owned by five individual management shareholders designated by our board, each holding 20% equity interest in Management HoldCo, namely Yilin Chen (senior vice president, product and service and Southeast Asia business), Yan Liang (senior vice president, design, operation and delivery), Kejing Zhang (senior vice president, sales), Andy Wenfeng Li (general counsel, compliance officer, and company secretary) and Qi Wang (senior vice president, cloud and network business), together referred as "Individual Management Shareholders."
 The interests of such Individual Management Shareholders in their individual capacities as the shareholders of Management HoldCo may differ from the interests of our company as a whole, as what is in the best interests of Management HoldCo, including matters such as whether to distribute dividends or to make other distributions to fund our offshore requirement, may not be in the best interests of our company.
 There can be no assurance that when conflicts of interest arise, any or all of these individuals will act in the best interests of our company or that conflicts of interest will be resolved in our favor.
 In addition, these individuals may breach or cause the consolidated VIEs to breach or refuse to renew the existing contractual arrangements with us.